The non-local repercussions of partial jamming in dense granular flows: Clusters and non-locality

 Introducing the second order approximation of this expression into (\ref{eq:init_shear_eq}) leads to a non-local equation governing the shear rate $\dot \gamma(y)$:

 \be \dot{\gamma}(y) - \dot{\gamma}_{b}(y) = \frac{\ell^2}{24} \frac{\partial^2 \dot{\gamma}}{\partial y^2}. \ee

-This expression is similar to the non-local KEP model which is usually written in terms of \textit{fluidity} $f$ \cite{bocquet2009kinetic}: $f(y) - f_{b}(y) = \xi^2 \nabla^2f$, with $\xi$ the so called \textit{cooperativity} length.
-Two different definitions were used for the fluidity, $f = \dot\gamma/\tau$ for emulsions \cite{goyon_spatial_2008} and $f = \dot\gamma/\mu$ for granular materials \cite{kamrin2012nonlocal,*henann2013predictive}.
-In both cases, however, non-local effects arise when flows are near the jamming transition, in a flow regime where the shear stress $\tau$ for emulsions and friction coefficient $\mu$ for granular materials are nearly constant.
-The formulation in terms of fluidity then reduces to (\ref{eq:NL_continuum}) and the cooperativity length is directly given by the average cluster size:
+This expression is similar to the non-local Cooperative model (\ref{eq:coop}) which is written in terms of fluidity $f$.
+Two different definitions were used for the fluidity, $f = \dot\gamma/\tau$ for emulsions \cite{goyon_spatial_2008} and $f = \dot\gamma/\mu$ for granular materials \cite{kamrin2012nonlocal,henann2013predictive}.
+In both cases, non-local effects arise when flows are near the jamming transition.
+If we ignore the second order gradient of the shear stress $\tau$ for emulsions and that of shear stress ratio $\mu$ for granular materials, the formulation in terms of fluidity then reduces to (\ref{eq:NL_continuum}) and the cooperativity length is directly given by the average cluster size: